Shofol/shofol/README.md

 ## GetMeHired:
 This is a learning management system for the students who are seeking jobs on aboroad.
 GetMeHired (https://getmehired.co) was maintaining their business through google sheets, calendly, and all other third-party systems.
-But now, we are building an integrated system for the whole teaching to the learning process.
-I am working with the core team as the lead Front-end developer here.
+But now, they built an integrated system for the whole teaching to the learning process.
+I worked with the core team as the lead Front-end developer here.

 :earth_africa: Live link: https://app.wissenlms.com
 <br/>